vbrh-immalle/faq/microsoft.md

 Microsoft dominates 3D at the moment but is a far inferior server operating system.
-Microsoft is changing rapidly to comply with the standards allows Linux on their Azure cloud and shoe-horning Bash command line into Windows 10 (for developers only).
+Microsoft is changing rapidly to comply with the standards allowing Linux on their Azure cloud and shoe-horning Bash command line into Windows 10 (for developers only).
 These are things Mac and Linux have had for more than 16 years.